indika/blog/_posts/2014-01-11-cooking-with-chef.md

 {% endhighlight %}

 This command, takes a secret file, a path to place the bag, a preferred text editor and a source bag.
-Notice how this creates the data bage structure for me.
+Notice how this creates the data bag structure for me.

 {% highlight json %}